ImperialCollegeLondon/safedata_validator/docs/data_format/data.md

 recorded.
 All of the values in the row must appear in the Taxon Names column in the Taxa worksheet.

+You don't need to complete any other descriptors.
+In particular, there is no need to provide a list of accepted values: the entries are validated against the Taxa worksheet.
+This is different from Categorical variables, where a list of category levels is required (see below)

 ## Replicate and ID

 Both Replicate and ID fields could contain almost any values.
 Replicates are typically